Henry Herbert, 2nd Earl of Pembroke: Marriages and issue

 He was married to Lady Katherine Grey, sister of Lady Jane Grey, on 25 May 1553, in a political match arranged by their parents in the hopes of assisting the Duke of Northumberland with his plan to secure the succession of Jane who on the same day alongside her sister married the Duke's younger son, Lord Guildford Dudley.
-The union was never consummated, and in 1554, Queen Mary's influence led to the consent of Herbert's father's dissolution of the marriage.
+The union was never consummated, and in 1554, Queen Mary I's influence led to the consent of Herbert's father's dissolution of the marriage.

 His second wife was Lady Katherine Talbot, whom he married in 1563, in a double wedding with their siblings Francis, Lord Talbot and Lady Anne Herbert.
 Katherine and Francis were children of George Talbot, 6th Earl of Shrewsbury, and his wife Lady Gertrude Manners, daughter of Thomas Manners, 1st Earl of Rutland.
-Queen Elizabeth was extremely fond of Lady Katherine and when Katherine developed a fatal illness she often visited her at Baynard's Castle.
+Queen Elizabeth I was extremely fond of Lady Katherine and when Katherine developed a fatal illness she often visited her at Baynard's Castle.
 She died in 1575 leaving no children by Herbert.

 By April 1577, Herbert married his third wife, the Mary Sidney, daughter of Sir Henry Sidney and Lady Mary Dudley, daughter of John Dudley, 1st Duke of Northumberland, thus a younger sister of Guilford Dudley.
 Their children included William and Philip (who both were Earl of Pembroke after their father), Katherine (who died as a small child), and Lady Anne Herbert, who died young.